Skip to content

 2. Using Containers to Simplify Logic

-Python collections like dictionaries, sets, and lists reduce manual logic:
+Python’s built-in collections like dictionaries, sets, and lists can often simplify complex logic:

 # Concise membership test